 The purpose of the processing will be the service or function for which the information is being collected, and your personal data will not be used for another purpose, unless provided for by law

 We will not process your personal data unless it is necessary to do so in order to comply with a legal obligation, perform a public task, or to exercise official authority.
 Further details of our powers and duties can be found on the Local Government Association's website

 In performing the service or function, it may be necessary for us to share some of your personal data with external organisations or internal departments.
-Depending on the service or function, we may share information with the following types of organisations can be found on our Data Protection Register Entry
+Depending on the service or function, we may share information with the following types of organisations: